hbr/Lambda-Calculus/doc/basics.md

 We have chosen the names `K` and `KI` to be inline with the literature on lambda calculus which uses the names *K combinator* and *KI combinator*.

-These two defintions give just names to the coresponding lambda terms.
+These two definitions give just names to the coresponding lambda terms.
 The names are only for humans.
 The lambda calculus does not know of any names which we give to combinators.
 I.e. whenever we see `K` in a lambda term we always mean the term `\ x y := x`.